 Chase small business credit cards offer the opportunity to earn additional points with their flexible rewards program, Ultimate Rewards.
 We love Ultimate Rewards for their great travel rewards program, but you can also use them for cash-back.

 These points can be transferred to your other personal Chase Ultimate Rewards cards and are extremely easy to use.

 Ink Business Cash Card

 You can easily earn bonus points using this card for your business expenses since it comes with an amazing reward earning structure.

 You will earn 5% cash-back at office supply stores and internet, cable, and phone services on the first $25,000 spent per calendar year.
-You will also earn 2% cash-back at gas stations and restaurants on the first $25,000 spent in a calendar year.
+You will also earn 5% cash-back on Lyft purchases (through March 2025) and 2% cash-back at gas stations and restaurants on the first $25,000 spent in a calendar year.